aneesanwaar/Sentiment-Analysis-on-IMDB-Reviews---Task-2/README.md

 3️⃣ Feature Engineering

-We converted text into a numerical format using TF-IDF (Term Frequency - Inverse Document Frequency).
+I converted text into a numerical format using TF-IDF (Term Frequency - Inverse Document Frequency).

 - Limited vocabulary to 5000 most important words.
 - Converted reviews into a matrix of word importance scores.

  4️⃣ Model Training

-- We trained a Logistic Regression classifier using the transformed text data.
+- I trained a Logistic Regression classifier using the transformed text data.
 - The model was fitted on the training set (25,000 reviews).

 5️⃣ Model Evaluation

-We evaluated the model using:
+I evaluated the model using:

 - Accuracy: `87.9%`
 - Precision, Recall, F1-score:

-- Negative Reviews → Precision: 0.88, Recall: 0.88, F1-score: 0.88
-- Positive Reviews → Precision: 0.88, Recall: 0.88, F1-score: 0.88
+Sentiment	Precision	Recall	F1-score
+Negative	0.88	0.88	0.88
+Positive	0.88	0.88	0.88

 6️⃣ Testing the Model

-We tested the model on new, unseen text reviews.
+I tested the model on new, unseen text reviews.
 Example outputs:

 Review: "Absolutely terrible.
 I regret wasting my time."